Edible enrichment games

 pexels-photo-28667156-28667156.jpg

 Entertainment or enrichment activities for dogs encompass a variety of games and exercises designed to stimulate a dog’s mind and body.
 These activities can help prevent boredom, reduce stress, and enhance overall well-being.
 Examples include puzzle toys, scent games, chew or lick toys, balance games, agility training, interactive play, and more.
 The aim is to provide mental and physical challenges that keep dogs engaged and happy.
 Below, you find some edible enrichment toys that both children and adults can create for their dogs.

-Remember, once the dog has the toy, it should be allowed to enjoy it in peace without anyone attempting to take the food away.
+Remember, once the dog has the toy or candy it should be allowed to enjoy it in peace without anyone attempting to take the food away.

 Stuffed Kong